Health professional Administered Brief Insomnia Therapy (HABIT) Trial

 This expensive and burdensome condition is treatable but access to evidence-based intervention (Cognitive Behavioural Therapy; CBT) is almost non-existent.
 In the absence of available treatment, GPs are limited to administering sleep hygiene guidelines, hypnotics, and (off-label) sedative antidepressants; yet none of these are evidence based for persistent insomnia and hypnotics have well-defined side-effects.
 UK healthcare requires a scalable and cost-effective model to address unmet need.
 Barriers to wide-scale adoption of CBT for insomnia in the NHS - and worldwide - relate to limited training, expertise and funding.

 A major development in the insomnia field, therefore, has been the dismantling of multicomponent CBT into focussed, condensed treatment sessions, and the training of non-experts to deliver such therapies.
-Sleep Restriction Therapy (SRT) has emerged as one of the primary active ingredients within multi-component CBT and because of its focus on behaviour change, coupled with structured and prescriptive delivery, it is ideally suited for primary care delivery.
+Sleep Restriction Therapy (SRT) has emerged as one of the primary active elements within multi-component CBT and because of its focus on behaviour change, coupled with structured and prescriptive delivery, it is ideally suited for primary care delivery.

 SRT involves restricting and standardizing a patient’s time in bed with the aim of increasing homoeostatic sleep pressure, over-riding cognitive and physiological arousal, and strengthening circadian control of sleep.
 Evidence has shown that tailored prescription of bed and rise-times over several weeks leads to reduced sleep variability and improved sleep consolidation and quality.